xoxzo/blog.xoxzo.com/content/Announcements/2020-06-29-dashboard-en.md

 Author: Aiko Yokoyama
 Summary: Usage Dashboard can show you more details!

-Our [usage dashboard has been released](/2020-03-05-dashboard-release-en.md) this year, as this is one of the most desired feature on our API service.
+Our [usage dashboard has been released](/2020-03-05-dashboard-release-en.md) this year, as this is one of the most desired feature of our users on our API service.

-We are pleased to announce an update on this Dashboard, this is also a requested feature from our users.
+We are pleased to announce an update on this Dashboard, this is an additional feature requested from our users.

 ## text data is shown